ManageIQ/guides/ui/trees.md

 ### Trees

 Trees are displayed in various places in the UI.
 Most notable are trees in explorer-like pages.
-Other examples include snapshot tree for VMs and RBAC feature tree under Settings/Access Controll/Roles.
+Other examples include the snapshot tree for VMs and RBAC feature tree under Settings/Access Controll/Roles.

 Trees are built using `TreeBuilder` subclasses located in `app/presenters/tree_builder*`.